alexmoed/MasterClass/README.md

 5. Review results and make manual corrections where needed
 6. Export as alpha masks for Postshot

-## PostShot Integration
+## Export Functionality The implementation includes automated export functionality that:

-The implementation includes specific export functionality for PostShot, enabling:
+- Takes the generated segmentation masks and combines them with original images

-- Alpha channel handling for proper mask integration
+- Properly embeds masks as unpremultiplied alpha channels in PNG format
-- PNG export with consistent naming conventions
+- Places exported files in the input footage folder with a consistent naming convention
-- Compatible resolution settings (up to 6000×6000)
+- Creates files that can be directly imported into PostShot for Gaussian splat generation
-- Support for MCMC model with up to 80,000 splats
+- Eliminates the need for manual compositing in external applications

 ## Limitations

 - Consistency issues between multiple runs